Rightpoint/Anchorage/README.md

 [![Version](https://img.shields.io/cocoapods/v/Anchorage.svg?style=flat)](https://cocoadocs.org/docsets/Anchorage)
 [![Carthage compatible](https://img.shields.io/badge/Carthage-compatible-4BC51D.svg?style=flat)](https://github.com/Carthage/Carthage)

-A lightweight collection of intuitive operators and utilities that simplify iOS layout code.
-Anchorage is built directly on top of the `NSLayoutAnchor` API, so fully supports `UILayoutGuide`.
+A lightweight collection of intuitive operators and utilities that simplify Auto Layout code.
+Anchorage is built directly on top of the `NSLayoutAnchor` API, so it fully supports `UILayoutGuide`.

 Each expression acts on one or more `NSLayoutAnchor`s, and returns active `NSLayoutConstraint`s.
+If you want inactive constraints, [here's how to do that](#creating-inactive-constraints).

 # Usage